temporalio/documentation/docs-src/java/how-to-handle-an-update-in-a-workflow-in-java.md

 ```

 When registered, any Updates sent to the Workflow without a defined handler will be delivered to the `DynamicUpdateHandler`.
-Note that you can only register one `Workflow.registerListener(Object)` per Workflow Execution.
+You can only register one `Workflow.registerListener(Object)` per Workflow Execution.
 `DynamicUpdateHandler` can be implemented in both regular and dynamic Workflow implementations.